 iMTA Medical Consumption Questionnaire (iMCQ)

-TiC-P for measurement of medical costs and productivity losses in adults with mental disorder
+Treatment Inventory of Costs in Patients with psychiatric disorders (TIC-P) for measurement of medical costs and productivity losses in adults with mental disorder

 iMTA Valuation of Informal Care Questionnaire (iVICQ)

 Mental Health Quality of Life questionnaire (MHQoL)

 The impact of disease on the ability of a person to perform work should be part of an economic evaluation when a societal perspective is applied. iMTA is highly experienced in methods for measuring and valuing productivity losses.
 During the past years a number of questionnaires were developed for measuring productivity losses (respectively the Health & Labour Questionnaire, the Short Form-HLQ and PRODISQ) and several scientific papers were written on this topic including the valuation of productivity losses.